-Bureaux, departments and subvented organisations have adopted a variety of measures to bring about the productivity savings.
+Bureaux, departments and subvented organisations have been adopting a variety of measures to bring about productivity savings.
 These measures have one thing in common: achieving savings without affecting the quality of service.
-Some of these measures are described below.
+Some of these measures are highlighted below.

 Re-engineer work process

 - The Government Land Transport Agency re-structures and streamlines its organisational structure to improve efficiency in the management of Government vehicle fleets.
 It also re-distributes duties in its Planning Division for enhanced productivity.

 - The Government Property Agency revamps the organisation and operation of property management services for Government premises to achieve higher quality of service and greater efficiency in deployment of resources.

 - The Information Technology Services Department streamlines the procedures of system development and adopts “Rapid Application Development” methodology to expedite computer application system development.

 - The Audit Commission streamlines operation by using improved audit methodology and internal re-deployment of staff.

 - The Census and Statistics Department streamlines data collection work in survey resulting in increased productivity.